Type of FarmVegetable, Other

 Describe the physical setting of your farm and the nature of the community in which you liveThe farm is an easy 20 minute drive from Missoula proper, close to a number of hiking trails, and within walking distance of swimming spots along the Clark Fork River.
 It is a perfect location to enjoy two-stepping, karaoke, and fine dining in Missoula, and an afternoon of fishing or hiking in the back-country.

 County Rail Farm is a small diverse Organic farm located in Western Montana, just west of Missoula.
 We grow for two Missoula Farmers Markets and sell wholesale through the Western Montana Growers Coop.
 Some of our crops include salad greens, arugula, cherry tomatoes, and cut flowers including roses, sweet peas, ranunculus, and tulips.

 We seek to provide a work experience that is demanding without being grueling.
-You will be working with Tracy and Bethany, as well as our season manager, Britta, and other part time harvest help during heavy harvest season, and frequently alone.
+You will be working with Tracy and Bethany, other part time employees, and frequently alone.
 Your responsibilities will vary through the season and work requires physical labor, repetitive movements, and the ability to take direction as well as self-motivate.